uit-cosmo/imaging-methods/2d_conditional_averaging/slides.md

 ---
 # You can also start simply with 'default'
-theme: seriph
+theme: default
-background:
-# some information about your slides (markdown enabled)
+background: # some information about your slides (markdown enabled)

 title: 2D Conditional Averaging on APD
 # apply unocss classes to the current slide
 class: text-left